wootfish/linesketch/README.txt

    of these ideas out and see how they look.

+ * Code prettification

+   At its core, this project is a hack.
+It started as a cool idea that turned out to actually work.
+The codebase shows some of this slapped- togetherness, and it might be nice at some point to put a bit of polish on it.

  * Implementing the -p flag

    The multiprocessing library has support for various features, most